MODERN 3D PRINTERS BREAK A COMPLEX TASK INTO A SERIES OF SIMPLE ONES

 Starting a new layer has its own challenges.
 The new material laid down by the head needs to be hot enough to fuse with the cooled material from the last layer.
 If it’s not the finished object will be very weak, and prone to shearing at the join between layers.

 Fused Deposition Modelling is the simplest way to run a 3D printer, and almost all home models use it.
 There are other solutions, but if you’re interested in trying 3D printing at home you’re best starting with an FDM design.
 It’s the most economical method and doesn’t waste a lot of material, and the results can be excellent.
-We’ll look at some more methods in the future but now you know how the most common one works.
+We’ll look at some more methods in the future but now you know how the most common 3D printing works.